egalli64/clj-intro/src/aaa/README.md

 ### Application functions
 - [juxt] - apply multiple functions to same arguments
 - [complement] - transform a function to return its logical opposite
-- [update] - apply a function to transform values in a map/vector
+- [update] - apply a function to transform values in a vector (or a map)
 - [constantly] - create a function that ignores its arguments and always returns the same value

 ### Sequence generation